 - Warehouse management system WMS

-How do I Become an Aircraft Cargo Handling Supervisor?
+How to Become an Aircraft Cargo Handling Supervisor

 How many years of work experience do I need?